 The Costa de la Luz confounds preconceptions of a Spanish costa.

-First, most of the coast is still undeveloped.
+Firstly, most of the coast is still undeveloped.
 Extending from the Straits of Gibraltar up towards Portugal lies mile after mile of awesome, untamed sandy beaches, as memorable as any in southern Europe; few spots have sun beds, let alone high-rise hotels.

 Secondly, the Coast of Light (as it translates) is uncompromisingly Hispanic.
-The vast majority of holidaymakers are Spaniards: in July and August, families emigrate en masse from Madrid and Seville to their seaside apartments and villas here, and students hole up in the campsites behind the beaches.
+The vast majority of holidaymakers are Spaniards: in July and August, families migrate en masse from Madrid and Seville to their seaside apartments and villas here, and students hole up in the campsites behind the beaches.